Human-Centered AI: The Key to Successful AI Adoption

 A practical guide to human-centered AI, its principles, real-world applications, and how it drives AI adoption across industries.

-Strong models do not always create real impact.
+Most AI projects don’t fail because of weak models; they fail because people don’t use them.
 A 2025 MIT Media Lab study found that 95% of enterprise generative AI pilots fail to deliver results.
 The main reason is that organizations ignore workflow design, usability, and other human factors.

 What Is Human-Centered AI (HCAI)?